Car insurance costs approximately $1,544 per year in Connecticut. Learn more about what goes into those rates and how to save.

 But car insurance rates are dictated by factors aside from geography.
 Auto insurance premiums take into account myriad details, including one's marital status, driving history, credit rating, gender, and age.

 It's impossible to avoid: as you age, your car insurance premiums shift.
-Generally, car insurance is more expensive for teenage drivers, as insurers consider newer drivers as more risky.
+Generally, car insurance is more expensive for teenage drivers, as insurers consider newer drivers as sources of increased risk.

 In Connecticut, auto insurance runs $9,330 annually for a 16-year-old driver, compared to $1,382 yearly for a client aged between 50 and 59.